1. Possessive ‘s:

 Miembros de la Familia

-- Usage: The possessive ‘s is used to show that something belongs to someone or something.
+- Use: The possessive ‘s is used to show that something belongs to someone or something.

-- Structure: Add ‘s to the end of a singular noun or a proper noun.
+- Formula: Add ‘s to the end of a singular noun or a proper noun.

 - Examples: